You want to sell your books on Google Play Books app? Great!

 6. Creating a Google Books Author Page

 Did you know that it is not only Amazon that curates Author Pages?
 Google also supports them.
 Unlike at Amazon, Google authors can’t run a blog or provide their website for Google shoppers to see.
 Google, however, handily lists all books under the author’s name with a bio and a picture.
-You might be eligible for an author page if you publish books on Google Play.
-Contact us for details!

 Here is an example of what Google Books Author Pages look like in reality: